Renewal in Hawkes processes with self-excitation and inhibition: Abstract

 \section{Abstract}

 This paper investigates Hawkes processes on the positive real line exhibiting both self-excitation and inhibition.
 Each point of this point process impacts its future intensity by the addition of a signed reproduction function.
 The case of a nonnegative reproduction function corresponds to self-excitation, and has been widely investigated in the literature.
 In particular, there exists a cluster representation of the Hawkes process which allows to apply results known for Galton-Watson trees.
-In the present paper, we establish limit theorems for Hawkes process with signed reproduction functions by using renewal techniques.
+In the present paper, using renewal techniques, we establish limit theorems for Hawkes processes that have reproduction functions which are signed and have bounded support.
 We notably prove exponential concentration inequalities, and thus extend results of Reynaud-Bouret and Roy~\cite{reynaudbouretroy} which were proved for nonnegative reproduction functions using this cluster representation which is no longer valid in our case.
 An important step for this is to establish the existence of exponential moments for renewal times of M/G/$\infty$ queues that appear naturally in our problem.
 These results have their own interest, independently of the original problem for the Hawkes processes.

 \emph{MSC 2010 subject classification}: 60G55, 60F99, 60K05, 60K25, 44A10.

 \emph{Key-words}: Point processes, self-excitation, inhibition, renewal theory, ergodic limit theorems, concentration inequalities, Galton-Watson trees, M/G/$\infty$ queues.